This chapter holds a collection of interesting variations on the original

 VRML and X3D are both illustrated on the

 Hello World Wikipedia page

-as part of (so far) over 234 programming languages.
+as part of several hundred programming languages.

 X3D scene models typically use the